ITISFoundation/osparc-simcore/README.md

 In **MacOS**, [replacing the MacOS utilities with GNU utils](https://apple.stackexchange.com/a/69332) might be required.

+#### Upgrading services requirements

+Updates are upgraded using a docker container and pip-sync.
+Build and start the container:

+    cd requirements/tools
+    make build
+    make shell

+Once inside the container navigate to the service's requirements directory.

+To upgrade all requirements run:

+    make reqs

+To upgrade a single requirement named `fastapi`run:

+    make reqs upgrade=fastapi

 ## Releases

 **WARNING** This application is **still under development**.